Who should consider Moose Mobile ?

 - Great data inclusions :

-- All their plans come with unlimited ( domestic ) calls and SMS :
+- Most of their plans come with unlimited ( domestic ) calls and SMS :

-All of Moose’s plans include Unlimited Australian Voice and SMS, which is astounding value given that they start at $14.95.
+Most of Moose’s plans include Unlimited Australian Voice and SMS – only their smallest month-to-month plan doesn’t come with unlimited voice, although it includes unlimited SMS and MMS.
 Unlimited inclusions like these mean their plans are simple to compare ( you’re just looking for the data allowance that suits you ) and you don’t have to faff with cap pricing calculations.
+International SMS and MMS are not free though; they are deducted from your International credit or charged at 50 cents per SMS and 75 cents per MMS in addition to your monthly access fees if you don’t have any International credits.

 - Nothing you won’t use :

-Around half of the plans that visitors to WhatPhone choose each month have an entertainment .
-It’s a significant change to the industry and it happened almost overnight last year.
+Around half of the plans that visitors to WhatPhone choose each month have an entertainment component to them.
+The inclusion of entertainment in phone plans is a significant change to the industry and it happened almost overnight, last year.
 Included entertainment could be anything from streamed radio to the NRL of AFL games on your mobile.
 These entertainment plan inclusions are ‘pitched’ as ‘free’ but the truth is, users pay a premium to receive them – it’s just included in the price.
 Moose mobile are a ‘classic’ telco in the sense that they offer core network / plan features only.
 Their plans have voice, SMS and data included.
-If you’re not in to sport or music as part of your plan, you’re better with Moose than a company which ‘includes’ them.
+If you’re not into sport or music as part of your plan, you’re better off with Moose than a company which ‘includes’ them.

 - Preferred ‘out of bundle’ charging :

-Optus, Telstra and Vodafone ( as well as many competitors ) now offer ‘auto-top up’ data features.
-Say you have a 2GB a month plan from Optus and you use it up with a week to go before your plan resets at the end of the month.
+Many telcos now offer ‘auto-top up’ data features.
+Say you have a 2GB a month plan from such a telco and you use it up with a week to go before your plan resets at the end of the month.
 Instead of charging you penalty rates for the extra data you need, they add one more GB of data and charge you an additional $10.
-See the problem ?
-What if you don’t use it all ?!
-Optus (and the rest ) could add this extra GB on the last day of the month and still charge you $10 for it.)
-The scheme is certainly an improvement on what preceded it.
+See the problem?
+What if you don’t use it all?!
+The telco could add this extra GB on the last day of the month and still charge you $10 for it.
+The $10 / GB auto add scheme is certainly an improvement on what preceded it.
 Moose, however, have the best of both worlds.
 Moose charge much lower ‘out of bundle’ rates than almost anyone else in market.
-When you go over, you’re not charged $10 there and then, you’re charged $15 or so per GB of data.
-If you only use a couple of hundred MB, you’ll be charged around $3 rather than the $10.
+When you go over your included data allowance, you’re not charged $10 there and then, you’re charged $9 or so per GB of data.
+(Just to be absolutely clear on this, Data-only plans will remain at $15.36 per GB however.
+Month-to-month SIMs and promotional SIMs use the new rate.)
+So, if you only use a couple of hundred MB, you’ll be charged around $1.50 rather than the $10.
 Again, you’re not paying for anything you don’t need.
 Data can be confusing.
-If you don’t know the difference between a MB, a GB and TB, read our ‘how much data do I need’ article

 - It’s postpaid – you’ll need a debit card :